 Mammary Gland Tumors

 Mammary gland tumors have a high incidence in older unspayed dogs.
-They often begin to develop between six and ten years of age and are caused by the hormone progesterone associated with estrus, and reproduction.
+They often begin to develop between six and ten years of age and are caused by the hormone, progesterone, associated with estrus, and reproduction.
 The most common form is the fibrous and hard mixed mammary carcinoma.
 They form most frequently in the posterior breasts nearest the rear legs.
 Often the breasts involved give small amounts of milk or milk-like fluid.
 Most are well encapsulated and easy to remove.
 They are usually not highly malignant and most of the time vets remove them them long before they have metastasized.
 Of special concern are tumors that are ulcerated (bleeding) and which have infiltrated the skin.
 These might be malignant.
-Also worrying are mammary tumors that involve the lymph nodes of the groin and base of the foreleg.
+Also worrying are mammary tumors that involve the lymph nodes of the groin and those at the base of the foreleg.
 It is not uncommon to sent sections from the same tumor of this type to two different pathologists and receive differing opinions as to the tumor's degree of malignancy.
 This is because determination of malignancy is a subjective process.
 Spaying females before their third heat cycle can help reduce the likelihood of these tumors.

 Lymphatic tumors are tumors of certain white blood cells called lymphocytes.
 They are classified as lymphosarcomas, lymphomas and lymphoid leukemias.
-These tumors are quite common in cats, ferrets and dogs.
+These tumors are quite common in cats, dogs and ferrets.
 In cats, these tumors can occur under the immunosuppressive effect of the feline AIDS and Feline Leukemia virus.
-Cats are also quite susceptible to a form of lymphoma that invades their intestinal walls.
+Cats are also quite susceptible to a form of lymphoma that invades their intestinal walls (intestinal lymphoma).
 They are the second and third most common tumors in ferrets and dogs respectively occurring most commonly in Golden and Labrador retrievers and Doberman pinchers.
 In ferrets and dogs these cancers appear spontaneously.
 The tumors appear as sold growths which begin in the lymph nodes or bone marrow or as individual cells freely circulating in the blood, in which case they are called leukemia.
 Animals as young as four years may develop these tumors.
 These animals are often presented to veterinarians with painless, enlarged lymph nodes over the whole body; but occasionally it is a single lymph node that is enlarged.
 Some of the dogs have an increased number of abnormally large lymphocytes in their blood stream but most do not.
 At this early stage the pets do not appear to be ill.
 Other animals, particularly cats, develop this form of cancer in the walls of their intestines, which leads to diarrhea and weight loss.
 A biopsy of one of the enlarged superficial lymph nodes confirms the diagnosis when those are the ones affected.
 This type of tumor in dogs responds well to chemotherapy.
 It does not respond that well in cats.
 The drugs commonly used to treat lymphomas are vincristine, L-asparaginase, cyclophosphomide, doxorubicin, and prednisolone.
 With this treatment, three-quarters of the dogs caught early in the disease live an additional six month or more.
 Without treatment their average future life span is about four months.

 Tumors Of The Mouth, Lips and Tongue

 Tumors of the mouth, lips and tongue are relatively common in dogs and cats.
 These tumors often bleed by the time they are noticed.
 A large percentage of them are highly malignant – especially in cats.
 A variety of tumors form here.
 They include squamous cell carcinomas, adenocarcinomas, fibrosarcomas and melanomas.
 Dogs that develop these tumors are generally six to ten years of age.
 A big problem in dealing with these tumors is that they often surround important structures of the mouth and are therefore next to impossible to remove in their entirety.
 But most of these tumors can be surgically removed (debulked) and the dog or cat then treated with radiation.
 This procedure is particularly stressful to cats that may have to be force-fed or fed intravenously.
-So I am not inclined to suggest this procedure to most clients but I do make them aware that these procedures exist.
+As i mentioned earlier, I am not inclined to suggest radical surgical procedure to most clients but I do make them aware that these procedures exist.
 There is some evidence that the viruses responsible for papilloma might be involved in the formation of some of these oral tumors in dogs as well.
 Chemotherapy has not been very rewarding in these cases.
 Before considering chemotherapy for your pet, ask your veterinarian what the average increased in life expectancy after the procedure might be.
 Specialists tend to be highly optimistic about the benefits of their specialty so take their numbers with a grain of salt and really try to pin them down. (ref)

 Keeping Your Pet Happy